filakhtov/gentoo-use-docs/sys-apps/systemd.md

 The flag passes `-Dkmod=true` option to the Meson build script.
 This will build and install a `systemd-modules-load` - a tool responsible for loading kernel modules during a boot process.

 It is recommended to keep this flag enabled.
 However, it can be safely disabled if a target system kernel is compiled with all modules built-in.

-### libidn2
-This flag is not useful on its own but has to be used in conjunction with the `idn` flag.
-When enabled it passes the `-Dlibidn2=true` option to Meson build script that instructs the build to use newer (second) version of `libidn` that implements the IDNA2008 standard which is incompatible with IDNA2003 provided by older (first) version of `libidn`.

-This flag is recomended if the IDN support is desired, unless there is a specific need to support older IDNA2003 standard.

 ### lz4
 The flag passes `-Dlz4=true` option to the Meson build script.
 Enable LZ4 algorithm support that can be used for compressing journal files by the `journald`.